 \subsection{Mirror symmetry and boundary}

 The SQED considered above is conjectured to be equivalent to ``the XYZ model'' in the low energy limit.
 The XYZ model contains three chiral superfields $X,Y,Z$ with the superpotential

 This equivalence is called ``mirror symmetry.''
-One of the evidence is the moduli space of vacua of SQED coincides with that of the XYZ model\cite{Aharony:1997bx,deBoer:1997kr}.
+One piece of evidence is that the moduli space of vacua of SQED coincides with that of the XYZ model\cite{Aharony:1997bx,deBoer:1997kr}.
 See Figure \ref{fig:moduli}.

 Let us consider how a boundary condition of SQED is mapped to the XYZ model.
-Notice that the mirror symmetry in 3-dimensions does not exchange an A-brane and a B-brane.
+Notice that the mirror symmetry in three-dimensions does not exchange an A-brane and a B-brane.
 An A-brane and a B-brane preserve $\Ncal=(1,1)$ SUSY and $\Ncal=(2,0)$ SUSY respectively in 3-dimensions.
 Thus an A-brane and a B-brane cannot be mirror to each other.
-This is one of the differences between 2-dimensions and 3-dimensions.
-In 2-dimensional field theories with boundary, both A-type and B-type preserve $\Ncal=2$ on the boundary.
+This is one of the differences between two-dimensions and three-dimensions.
+In two-dimensional field theories with boundary, both A-type and B-type preserve $\Ncal=2$ on the boundary.
 Thus an A-brane can be mirror to a B-brane.

 Here we conjecture that the B-type boundary \eqref{example} in SQED corresponds to the B-brane in the XYZ model described by the hypersurface